lahousse/Kubernetes/README.md

 -	Setup a Raspberry Pi (RPI) headless
 -	Install Kubernetes locally (K3S)
 -	Create K3S cluster
-- create/read a yaml file for the manifest
+- create/read a yaml file in python for the manifest
-- wrap files in docker
-- run a program in Kubernetes
-- extract results

 Requirements:
 -	Min one RPI